mbarreirof2002/RF-Cancer-Mutation-Prediction/README.md

 # 🧬 BIO_application – Cancer Mutation Classifier with Interactive Prediction

 This notebook provides an interactive interface to explore and predict the pathogenicity of human cancer mutations using a pre-trained Random Forest model.
+To understand how the model was developed and its performance, see `MOL3022_report.pdf`.
 It allows users to adjust mutation properties and immediately see how the model classifies the result as **Pathogenic** or **Benign**, along with a confidence score.

 ## 📋 What You Need Before Starting